espocrm/documentation/docs/administration/emails.md

 ## Personal Email Accounts

-Regular users can set up their own email accounts that need to be monitored.
-Emails > top right dropdown menu > Personal Email Accounts.
+Regular users can set up their own email accounts that need to be monitored (at Emails tab > top right dropdown menu > Personal Email Accounts).

 The administrator also can manage personal email accounts of users (at Administration > Personal Email Accounts).